The author's new book examines Florida's past of the land boom and recession - Entertainment - The Palm Beach Post - The Media Times

 Stoneman Douglas came to Miami to leave behind a failed marriage.
 As luck would have it, her estranged father Frank Stoneman was the editor of the reorganized Miami Herald, which had previously been the Miami Evening Record.
 He offered his daughter a job as a company editor at Herald, making her the first reporter for the newspaper.

 “I saw Marjory Douglas as a counterpoint to the developers.
 She lived in a kind of outside hut.
-She was one of the first to speak about the destruction of the Everglades, ”said Knowlton.
+She was one of the first to talk about the destruction of the Everglades,” said Knowlton.
 “Marjory Douglas is the voice of conscience in the book.”

 As would happen again decades later in 2008, the housing bubble finally burst in 1929, aided by natural disasters such as the 1926 hurricane that struck most of Miami and Miami Beach.
 A few years later followed a devastating recession like the country had never experienced before, which led to bankruptcy, unemployment and a pile of abandoned land and houses.

 “I believe that the collapse of the Florida land boom hit the national housing bubble of the 1920s and triggered the initial contraction of the economy,” writes Knowlton.
-“One final lesson from the land boom is how vulnerable we are to the seduction of any speculative noise.
-This was certainly true of Florida’s real estate kings, whose seduction through their own wealth and power is a sobering lesson for the rest of us. “
+“One final lesson from the land boom is how vulnerable we are to the seduction of any speculative madness.
+This was certainly true of Florida real estate kings, whose seduction, through their own wealth and power, is a sobering lesson for the rest of Florida.”

-Knowlton also addresses the “enormous transformation” that Palm Beach underwent in the years after the global economic crisis.
+Knowlton also addresses the “enormous transformation” that Palm Beach underwent in the years after the Great Depression.
 In the 1950s, much of what he had created was almost gone, and a new crowd of buyers with different architectural preferences had arrived in Palm Beach.

 “Casa Bendita, John S. Phipps’ gigantic mansion, preceded the demolition ball in February 1961,” writes Knowlton.
 “The beautifully detailed La Fontana disappeared in May 1968.
 It would take a few more years for a group of concerned locals to organize the Palm Beach Heritage Commission in 1979 to try to protect some of the remaining buildings from demolition.”

-A year later, a foundation with a similar goal, the Preservation Foundation of Palm Beach, would follow efforts to preserve Palm Beach’s “Miznerland” past.
+A year later, a foundation with a similar purpose, the Preservation Foundation of Palm Beach, would follow efforts to preserve Palm Beach’s “Miznerland” past.

 Knowlton places special emphasis on Palm Beach and its history.
-He names Worth Avenue, the grave of Mizner’s longtime monkey Johnny Brown, and the Mizner Memorial Fountain as his favorite spots in the city.
+He names Worth Avenue, the tomb of Mizner’s longtime monkey Johnnie Brown, and the Mizner Memorial Fountain as his favorite spots in the city.

 He is already working on a third book, another historical and biographical project.
 Knowlton has no title yet, but the book focuses on the dangerous mining practices of the 1950s.